alex-b1729/python-fractals/README.md

 * [Features](#features)

 ## General info
 `pyfractal` generates fractal images using `numpy` and `matplotlib`.
 It was inspired by [this](https://matplotlib.org/stable/gallery/showcase/mandelbrot.html#sphx-glr-gallery-showcase-mandelbrot-py) `matplotlib` example for rendering the Mandelbrot set.
-While it can currently render the Mandelbrot set, the Julia set, and the Burning Ship fractal, I plan to add more fractals as time allows.  `pyfractal` has a command line interface that allows the user to generate and save images at different levels of magnification and with different [matplotlib color pallets](https://matplotlib.org/stable/tutorials/colors/colormaps.html).
+While `pyfractal` currently renders the Mandelbrot set, the Julia set, and the Burning Ship fractal, I plan to add more fractals as time allows.  `pyfractal` has a command line interface that allows the user to generate and save images at different levels of magnification and with different [matplotlib color pallets](https://matplotlib.org/stable/tutorials/colors/colormaps.html).

 Currently supported fractals:
 * [Mandelbrot](https://en.wikipedia.org/wiki/Mandelbrot_set): `mandelbrot`